SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 ## Writing the exposition, collaboration

 The next stage is the writing of the *exposition* itself.
-It is important to note that it has to be an *exposition*, a *work* object on its own cannot enter a review workflow on the RC. *Works* can however be embedded as part of an exposition to be reviewed & published.
 The author does not need to be a member of the portal user list in order to make a publication request to it.

 During the writing stage, it is common that the exposition in progress is shared with one or more other readers or collaborators.
 These collaborators can use the notes system to leave feedback.
 There are three types of collaboration roles: